the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 # leanpub-end-insert
 ~~~~~~~

 Next, we want to make this utility reusable by declaring a function for it.
-Actually you can also say that you are going to extract this functionality into a function.
-This function should take a `firstName` as argument to make it reusable for other search criteria (read: search condition) and not only the first name "Sarah":
+Extract the loop statement into a function called `findPerson()` and allow developers to pass two arguments called `persons` and `firstName` to it.
+Then based on the array of `persons` and the given `firstName`, return the searched person from it.
+Essentially it's the same code as before, but keeping it generic for any `firstName` and not only "Sarah":

 {title="index.js",lang="javascript"}
 ~~~~~~~